andrewhathaway/BeanCommits/README.md

 ##Installation
 Installing in super easy.
 Grab the ZIP from Github, upload it your host and unzip.
 Rename config.php.default to config.php and setup your Beanstalk details.

+#Footnote
+If you have any feature ideas or any question, be sure to click the link below and let me know.
+Thanks!

 [Tweet me if you have questions](http://twitter.com/andrewhathaway)